gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        pragma Import (CPP, New_Dog, "_ZN3DogC2Ev");
      end Animals;

 Thanks to the compatibility between GNAT run-time structures and the C++ ABI, interfacing with these C++ classes is easy.
-The only requirement is that all the primitives and components must be declared exactly in the same order in the two languages.
+The only requirement is that you must declare all the primitives and components exactly in the same order in the two languages.

-Regarding the abstract interfaces, we must indicate to the GNAT compiler by means of a ``pragma Convention (C_Plus_Plus)``, the convention used to pass the arguments to the called primitives will be the same as for C++.
-For the imported classes we use ``pragma Import`` with convention ``C_Plus_Plus`` to indicate that they have been defined on the C++ side; this is required because the dispatch table associated with these tagged types will be built in the C++ side and therefore will not contain the predefined Ada primitives which Ada would otherwise expect.
+Regarding the abstract interfaces, we must indicate to the GNAT compiler, by means of a ``pragma Convention (C_Plus_Plus)``, that the convention used to pass the arguments to the called primitives will be the same as for C++.
+For the imported classes, we use ``pragma Import`` with convention ``C_Plus_Plus`` to indicate they have been defined on the C++ side; this is required because the dispatch table associated with these tagged types will be built in the C++ side and therefore will not contain the predefined Ada primitives which Ada would otherwise expect.

-As the reader can see there is no need to indicate the C++ mangled names associated with each subprogram because it is assumed that all the calls to these primitives will be dispatching calls.
-The only exception is the constructor, which must be registered with the compiler by means of ``pragma CPP_Constructor`` and needs to provide its associated C++ mangled name because the Ada compiler generates direct calls to it.
+As the reader can see, there is no need to indicate the C++ mangled names associated with each subprogram because it is assumed that all the calls to these primitives will be dispatching calls.
+The only exception is the constructor, which we must register with the compiler by means of ``pragma CPP_Constructor`` and we need to provide its associated C++ mangled name because the Ada compiler generates direct calls to it.

-With the above packages we can now declare objects of type Dog on the Ada side and dispatch calls to the corresponding subprograms on the C++ side.
-We can also extend the tagged type Dog with further fields and primitives, and override some of its C++ primitives on the Ada side.
+With the above packages, we can now declare objects of type ``Dog`` on the Ada side and dispatch calls to the corresponding subprograms on the C++ side.
+We can also extend the tagged type ``Dog`` with further fields and primitives and override some of its C++ primitives on the Ada side.
 For example, here we have a type derivation defined on the Ada side that inherits all the dispatching primitives of the ancestor from the C++ side.

 .. code-block:: ada